Updated on August 25th, 2022 by Aristofanis Papadatos

-The stock is now trading at a P/E of 8.2, which is lower than its historical average P/E of 10.3.
-Therefore, if the stock reverts to its average valuation level in the next five years, it will incur a 4.7% annualized return from P/E expansion.
+The stock is now trading at a P/E of 4.2, which is much lower than its historical average P/E of 10.3.
+Therefore, if the stock reverts to its average valuation level in the next five years, it will enjoy a 19.5% annualized return from P/E expansion.

 U.S. Oil Refiner Stock #4: Marathon Petroleum (MPC)